simonmichael/hledger_site/dev/Make.md

 Using it is entirely optional, but recommended.
 You'll need [GNU Make](http://www.gnu.org/software/make) installed.

+The Makefile contains a fair amount of obsolete cruft and needs cleanup.
+Some tasks (docs, website) are now handled by the [[Shake]] file instead.

 The Makefile is self-documenting.
 Run `make` to see a list of the main make rules:

 ```shell